gruntjs/grunt-contrib-uglify/docs/uglify-examples.md

 });
 ```

-### Source maps
+## Source maps

-Configure basic source map output by specifying a string value for the `source_map` option.
+Configure basic source map output by specifying a file path for the `source_map` option.

 ```js
 // Project configuration.